Conventional deadlifts have long been hailed as the “king” of exercises.

-- Wanna be bigger?
+- You wanna be bigger?
 Deadlifts.

-- Wanna get stronger?
+- You wanna get stronger?
 Deadlifts.

-- Wanna own Rambo-sized traps?
+- You wanna have Rambo-sized traps?
 Deadlifts.

 What’s The Difference?